rjnfrazao/e33a-commerce/readme.md

 Pendencias

+- Place a Bid and check if higher than other bids.

 - Watchlist Add and remove / Create the Watchlist model.
-- Place a Bid and check if higher than other bids.
 - Add a comment
 - List comments
-- Close auction

 - Select box for the category.
 - Active checkbox implemented.
 - Watchlist page